RuliaReader/Rulia/plugins/example/README.md

 # Example plugin

-This is a very simple plugin.
-People can read this document in Rulia app.
+This is a simple plugin.
+People can see this line in Rulia App.